 From that edition, the event spanned three full years (thus remaining open through 1982), and the Triennale was transformed into a permanent center for the promotion of design.
 Therefore, on that occasion, the Triennale offered a large program of exhibitions and events, divided into three series and covering seven thematic areas entitled Knowing the City, Architectural Design, Arrangement of Design, Fashion Sense, Audiovisual Space, Drawing Gallery, and The Drawings Register.

 16th Triennale of Milan 1979-1982.
 The audiovisual space “Real Space-Virtual-Space” by Ugo La Pietra.

-In 1988, the 17th Triennale “Cities of the world and the Future of Metropolis” focused on the complexity of modern cities, anticipated by a series of introductory exhibitions held along a period of three years.
-The exhibition layout was conceived by Achille Castiglioni, Paolo Ferrari and Italo Lupi.
+In 1988, the 17th Triennale “Cities of the world and the Future of Metropolis” focused on the complexity of modern cities, anticipated by a series of introductory exhibitions held for three years.
+The exhibition layout was conceived by Achille Castiglioni, Paolo Ferrari, and Italo Lupi.

 1988, 17th Triennale di Milano.
 In the photo: Residential design – the collector’s room by Massimiliano Scolari.

 In 1992, the 18th Triennale, entitled “Life in Things and Nature: Design and the Environmental Challenge” focused on the relationships between human beings, technology, and the environment.
 The international exhibition featured a vast program of thematic exhibitions, courses, meetings, and conferences.
 The exhibition was designed by Aldo Rossi.

 18th Triennale di Milano 1992.
 The entrance atrium designed by Aldo Rossi and Luca Meda.